strongloop/strongloop.com2/_posts/2018-03-28-loopback4-github-example-app-part1.md

 ```ts
 import {get, param} from "@loopback/openapi-v3";
 ```
-### Step 4: Testing the REST endpoint
+### Step 4: Testing the REST Endpoint

 Before adding in more logic, let's test the endpoint we've just created.
 Run the command `npm start` to start the application.

 Go to a browser and type:
 ```
 http://localhost:3000/swagger-ui
 ```
 This will bring you to the API explorer where you can test your API.
 Try out the newly added REST API Under `GHRepoController`.

 ![Screen shot](../blog-assets/2018/04/screenshot-ghRepoController-apiExplorer.png)